ManuelMebrat/TELCO-CHURNING/README.md

 Churn anticipation: Identifying the variables that drive customer churn.

-# How to increase loyalty?
+# Maybe un WHY

+TEXT TEXT TEXT Companies nowadays just focus in customer adquisition ////  #numbers
 ### • What is loyalty?

 ![image](https://github.com/user-attachments/assets/e4c03504-6dc8-44ff-99c4-b53655bd5602)

-• Our highest customer density is within the first 12 months, with 2,186 customers out of 7,043.
+• First the first.
+Our highest customer density is within the first 12 months, with 2,186 customers out of 7,043.
 After this period, we observe more stable retention.
 We define a loyal customer as one who remains beyond this initial 12-month period.
 Let’s explore customer behavior over time in more detail.

 ![image](https://github.com/user-attachments/assets/89264236-b8cb-4f1b-91cf-46473b33c1cc)

 • Out of 1,869 customers who churned, an alarming 55.49% left within the first 12 months.
 This highlights the critical importance of the early customer experience, so **What is making them stay?**

-## Relationships
+## 1. Relationships

 ![image](https://github.com/user-attachments/assets/36b4c31f-c1f0-47a2-af7a-d2b9a57c34f8)